planqtn/planqtn/README.md

 The project has the following main parts:

-1. PlanqTN library for weight enumerators, under the [qlego](./qlego) folder
+1. PlanqTN library for weight enumerators, under the [planqtn](./planqtn) folder
 2. the PlanqTN Tensor Studio under [app](./app) folder

 !WARNING!

 There are many breaking changes expected in the library and the app, including significant design changes.
 Exciting times!

-### Install instructions for the qlego library only
+### Install instructions for the planqtn library only

 !WARNING! this will change soon the planqtn! + we'll publish to PyPi.